 The Academy files U.S. exempt organization returns and, as applicable, unrelated business income tax returns in federal and state jurisdictions.
-The Academy's tax returns for the fiscal years ended June 30, 2016, 2017, and 2018 are open for potential IRS/state tax board examination.
+The Academy's tax returns for the fiscal years ended June 30, 2017, 2018, and 2019 are open for potential IRS/state tax board examination.
 The Partnership files U.S. partnership tax returns and, as applicable, income tax returns in state jurisdictions.
-The Partnership's tax returns for the calendar years ended December 31, 2016, 2017, and 2018 are open for potential IRS/state tax board examination.
+The Partnership's tax returns for the calendar years ended December 31, 2017, 2018, and 2019 are open for potential IRS/state tax board examination.
 To date, neither the Academy nor the Partnership have been notified by taxing authorities of any pending examination.

-The Academy follows the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification (ASC) 740-10, "Accounting for Uncertainty in Income Taxes".
-Management evaluated the Academy's tax positions and concluded that there were no material uncertainties in income taxes as of June 30, 2019 or 2018.
+The Academy follows the provisions of FASB ASC 740-10, "Accounting for Uncertainty in Income Taxes".
+Management evaluated the Academy's tax positions and concluded that there were no material uncertainties in income taxes as of June 30, 2020 or 2019.